MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-knowledge-article.md

 The **Attached files** section displays all of your knowledge article attachments in a tile view horizontally above your message.
 The default setting for the maximum number of files that can be displayed is five attachments before the page forward functionality is displayed.

-For your attached files, you can use the following attachment commands to do the following:
+For your attached files, use these commands to do the following:

 - **Select**: Allows you to select one or more attachments by clicking the box that appears on the attachments, and then you can either **Remove** or **Download** the selected files.
 - **Sort**: Allows you to sort records by a specific filter, such a file name or size.